Sammy at Welcome Center

 Note: You are still eligible to receive financial aid while on Financial Aid Warning.
 We advise taking a manageable course load to avoid disqualification.

 Yes.
 All students who apply for Financial Aid will have their academics reviewed at the end of each semester to verify that they are meeting Satisfactory Academic Progress (SAP).
-Maintaining this academic progress means that students complete the classes they attempt with a passing grade, for financial aid purposes a passing grades that contribute to your GPA includes; A, B, C, and D.

 For more information, visit our Satisfactory Academic Progress (SAP) page.